 Senator Brock graduated Western Carolina University, in Cullowhee, NC, where he majored in Economics and Political Science.
 While at Western, Brock was active in the Student Government Association, serving first as a senator, then Student Body Vice President, and Student Body President.
 He was a member of the governing board of the University of North Carolina Association of Student Governments, and was awarded the “Workhorse Award” for his admirable work ethic.
 He was also a member of the Western Carolina University Board of Trustees and the Pi Gamma Mu International Honor Society.
 He served as Vice-Chairman, and subsequently Chairman of the WCU College Republicans, and Founder of the Public Policy Institute.
 While a student at WCU, Senator Brock interned in the North Carolina General Assembly as an Assistant Sergeant-At-Arms.

-Senator Brock is married to Andrea Gentry of the Pino Community in Davie County and together have two daughters, Scarlett Hope and Stella Faith.
+Senator Brock is married to Andrea Gentry of the Pino Community in Davie County and together have two daughters, Scarlett Hope and Stella Faith and one son, Turner Ward.

 The Brock for Senate Committee 160 New Hampshire Court Mocksville, NC 27028